WardLT/play-by-post-helper/docs/development.md

 a argument parser to read the user's command and an `interact` function that perform the desired command given the the parsed arguments and the Slash command payload.
-The `server.py` launch script instantiates these modules with the Slack authentication client(s) and uses their `register_argparse` functions to create the "master parser" used by `handle_slash_command`.
+The `create_app` launch script instantiates these modules with the Slack authentication client(s) and uses their `register_argparse` functions to create the "master parser" used by `handle_slash_command`.